Graduate Admissions FAQs

 What is living in Madison like?

-Madison is consistently ranked as one of the best cities to live in the United States.
+Madison is consistently ranked among the best cities to live in the United States.
 Nestled between two lakes, the city is renowned for its stunning scenery.
 It offers more than 200 biking and hiking trails and is known for its vibrant year-round arts and music scene, farm-to-table restaurants, and commitment to sustainability.

 For more information, please visit the City of Madison visitor website.